NBISweden/teaching_literature_club/README.md

 Great!

-First, we need to know, so we can put you in the schedule and share the reading materials one meeting in advance with the rest.
+**First**, we need to know, so we can put you in the schedule and share the reading materials one meeting in advance with the rest.

-To let us: create an Issue here or send an email to `richel.bilderbeek@icm.uu.se`.
+To let us know: create an Issue here or send an email to `richel.bilderbeek@icm.uu.se`.

-Second, on the day you discuss a paper or book chapter, you may determine freely:
+**Second**, on the day you discuss a paper or book chapter, you may determine freely:

 - whether there is a presentation about the reading material